Being breast aware and self-examination

 Breast awareness five point code

-- Attend for breast screening from the age of 50
+- go for breast screening from the age of 50

-If you are over 50 and have attended your screening appointment, it will be 3 years until your next appointment.
-In this three year period it is important you are "breast aware" and are able to self-examine your breasts.
+If you're over 50 years old and have gone to your screening appointment, it will be three years until your next appointment.
+In this three-year period it's important you are "breast aware" and are able to self-examine your breasts.

 When to see your GP

 It is important you see your GP as soon as possible if you notice a change in your breasts.

 Finding a change in your breast can be a worry.